 - Consider packing something to protect your nose like this face mask or this light scarf to filter out air particles (oh, how I wish I’d had this during that hour-long auto rickshaw ride, surrounded by exhaust!)

-- Look into packable air purifying products for your hotel room, like this travel air purifier, or this air purifying bag.
+- Look into packable air purifying products for your hotel room, like this travel air purifier.

 All this aside, know that travel to India is SO worth it.
 Click here to see all my India articles, and glimpse how gorgeous and fascinating the country is.
 Happy travels!